dmhernandez2525/DRY_Dry/src/docs/contributing/styling.md

 This contains the modifier styles specified in our `Strong` component.
 Similar to Sass, ampersand for className inheritance is supported.

-HSDS's CSS-in-JS practices favour the use of conventional CSS modifier classes, rather than [dynamically computed styles](https://www.styled-components.com/docs/basics#adapting-based-on-props).
+DRY's CSS-in-JS practices favour the use of conventional CSS modifier classes, rather than [dynamically computed styles](https://www.styled-components.com/docs/basics#adapting-based-on-props).
 From experience, this keeps the code much cleaner and easier to read.
 It also avoids clashing, which sometimes happens with dynamic styling.

 #### export